Energy Renovation in Case of Inheritance: A Data-Driven Cost Guide

 The topic briefly and concisely

-Heirs are obligated by the GEG to carry out energy-efficient renovations and have a deadline of two years, otherwise, fines of up to €50,000 may be imposed.
+Heirs are required by the GEG to carry out energy-efficient renovations and are given a deadline of two years to do so, otherwise they face fines of up to €50,000.

 Calculate the four largest cost blocks based on data